abinit/abinit/doc/tutorial/nlo.md

 The various steps are combined into a single input file.

+There are two implementations for the computation of third-order derivatives.
+First we will present the *PEAD* method, as described in [[cite:Veithen2005]], then we will present the *full DFPT* method, as described in [[cite:Gonze2020]] and [[cite:Romero2020]].
+In the latter case, the input file is slightly modified so the reader interested in *full DFPT* should read the *PEAD* part first.
+In ABINIT, only the *full DFPT* implementation is available for PAW pseudopotentials.

-**Responses to electric fields, atomic displacements, and strains.**
+**Responses to electric fields, atomic displacements, and strains (with PEAD)**

 Let us examine the file *tnlo_2.abi*.
 Its purpose is to build databases for second and third energy derivatives with respect to electric fields, atomic